Grey Nuns White Spruce Park

-The GNWSP Advisory Committee continues to work on trial plots to reforest different areas of the forest with White Spruce.
+The GNWSP working group continues to work on trial plots to reforest different areas of the forest with white spruce.

-If you come across a trial plot, please be careful to ensure the healthy growth of our new trees.
+If you come across a trial plot, please be careful not to disturb it to ensure the healthy growth of our new trees.

 The GNWSP Management Plan took home the 2015 Parks Excellence award from the Alberta Recreation and Parks Association.
 View the video